 Obsessive-Compulsive Personality Disorder Indications from the Hands

 If you are interested in hand analysis (palmistry), you will understand that a large part of palm reading is about knowing the character.
-Various markings, lines and features can contribute to recognising obsessive-compulsive signs from the hands.
+Various markings, such as lines and features can contribute to recognising obsessive-compulsive signs from the hands.
 Remember that for a diagnosis, we must see evidence of each feature for it to be valid.

 Obsessive-Compulsive behaviour is more common in men, but as a rule, it is not exclusive to men.
 These people tend to function very single-mindedly.
 They have a different way of relating to things with intensity in their focus.
 The focus can be so intense that it can limit the range of their attention.
 Sometimes it’s easy to recognise this behaviour through simple conversation.